 Taking a school from Poor to Good and on to Great is a 10-year journey.
-The Academy is in its fifth year.
+In 2019 the Academy is in its ninth year.
 We have improved these schools from Poor to Fair and are advancing towards Good.

 Good to Great Schools Australia is in a unique innovative partnership with the Department of Education and Training (DET) to deliver the Cape York Aboriginal Australian Academy (CYAAA) in state primary schools in the remote North Queensland communities of Hope Vale and Coen.

 GGSA provides school improvement implementation support for its school improvement model, including the 6C education program, 8 cycles of practice, and student and family welfare support.
 DET operates the school campuses as per normal Queensland state schools, including the employment of all school staff, management of school finances, operations and facilities, and the health, safety and well-being of all students and staff.